euan-smith/ryle/README.md

 - Reusable
   - A state machine is composed and then several instances of it can be run.
   - Composed machines can be used to create library methods and the user does not need to know that it is a state machine under the hood.
-- Extensible
-  - A given state machine can be extended, adding and overriding existing states.
-  - Similarly, if desired, a state machine can be declared to be not extensible
 - State machines can be composed
   - An existing state machine can be nested within another.
   - Virtual states can be defined which are then instantiated by a parent machine.